Skip to main content Skip to footer

 • Spreadsheets (e.g., Microsoft Excel and Google Sheets) are more versatile for sorting your tasks, while you can use formulas to create handy task trackers.

-• Mind maps, whether physical or digital, can be useful for breaking down projects and workflows into their constituent tasks and helping to get an overview and see the dependencies.
+• Mind maps, whether physical or digital, can be useful for breaking down projects and workflows into relevant tasks and their dependencies.

 • Gantt charts let you plot the timelines of your tasks and see their dependencies and deadlines.